 The mineral deposits in hard water turn into limescale when heated.
 This can spread over the heating elements in your appliances, decreasing life span and efficiency.

 As a result, your appliances may need repeated fixes or need to be exchanged earlier.

 Soft water protects the efficiency of water heaters.

-If you use an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
+If you have an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is an inferior heat conductor.
 It can shorten the life of your heating element, because it has to work longer to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

 Hard water minerals collect on your skin and in your hair, triggering it to look dull.
 It can also cause painful razor burn.